SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_best_practices.md

 # DOM best practices

-This document outlines best practices for both DOM model design and the performance implications of these design decisions.
-It is strongly recommended to consider these guidelines when designing a DOM model.

-In short, the following is important:
+When you design a DOM model, you should always keep the best practices in mind that you can find below, and take into account the performance implications of your design decisions.

+These are the main things to keep in mind:

-- **Group DomDefinitions:** Consolidate related `DomDefinitions` within the same module to optimize database performance and minimize resource usage.
+- **Group DomDefinitions**: Consolidate related `DomDefinitions` within the same module to optimize database performance and minimize resource usage.

-- **Disable Instance History:** Turn off unnecessary instance history tracking to conserve resources, especially beneficial for DOM managers with frequent create or update actions.
+- **Disable instance history**: Turn off unnecessary instance history tracking to conserve resources.
+This is especially beneficial for DOM managers with frequent create or update actions.

-- **Compact DomInstances:** Prioritize essential data, avoid duplication, and limit unnecessary fields to keep `DomInstances` small and efficient.
+- **Use compact DomInstances**: Prioritize essential data, avoid duplication, and limit unnecessary fields to keep `DomInstances` small and efficient.

-- **Optimize CRUD Calls:** Use bulk operations for create, update, or delete actions, and avoid multiple updates to the same `DomInstance` in the same script to reduce overhead.
+- **Optimize CRUD calls**: Use bulk operations for create, update, or delete actions, and avoid multiple updates to the same `DomInstance` in the same script to reduce overhead.

-- **Efficient Scripting:** Design scripts for fast and efficient execution, particularly focusing on CRUD scripts, to minimize execution time and potential script queues.
+- **Efficient scripting**: Design scripts for fast and efficient execution, particularly focusing on CRUD scripts, to minimize execution time and potential script queues.

+You can find more details below.

 ## Module and settings

 ### Group DomDefinitions that belong to the same solution within the same DOM module

-It is recommended to limit the number of DOM modules on a DataMiner system.
+We recommend limiting the number of DOM modules in a DataMiner System.

 Each DOM module has its separate indexes in the Elasticsearch or OpenSearch database.
 These require a certain amount of system resources, which adds up over time.

-It is thus recommended to define all `DomDefinitions` and store all `DomInstances` within the same DOM module instead of creating a DOM module for each separate DOM model.
-However, if a certain model is completely stand-alone and is reused by other solutions, it can still be advisable to keep them separate.
-It is recommended to keep the number of DOM modules on one system well below 50.
-This number is, however, dependent on the number of DB nodes and their resource allocation.
-If STaaS is used, the performance aspect is less relevant due to the different way the DOM data is stored.
+We therefore recommend defining all `DomDefinitions` and storing all `DomInstances` within the same DOM module instead of creating a DOM module for each separate DOM model.
+However, if a certain model is completely standalone and is reused by other solutions, it can still be advisable to keep them separate.

+We recommend keeping the number of DOM modules on one system well **below 50**.
+However, this number depends on the number of database nodes and their resource allocation.
+If STaaS is used, the performance aspect is less relevant because of the different way the DOM data is stored.

 **Not recommended:**